ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader-instrumentation.md

 ![Image of data loader level dispatched instrumentation](../../assets/data-loader-level-dispatched-instrumentation.png)

-The `DataLoaderLevelDispatchedInstrumentation` will track the state of all `ExecutionInputs` and when a certain field dispatches it will calculate if all fields of all operations for a particular level were dispatched, if so, it will dispatch the `KotlinDataLoaderRegistry`.
+The `DataLoaderLevelDispatchedInstrumentation` tracks the state of all `ExecutionInputs` across operations.
+When a certain field dispatches, it will check if all fields across all operations for a particular level were dispatched and if the condition is met, it will dispatch all the data loaders.

 ### Usage